JackDanna/FogentRoleplayTemplate/README.md

 - A character's backstory could effect the narrative (Narrative Effect)
 - An item's backstory could effect the narrative (Narrative Effect)
 - A character having an injury that is weakening them could effect the narrative (Attribute Dice Mod Effect)
-- An item having a curse on it that gives the wielder permenant weakness could effect the narrative (Attribute Dice Mod Effect)
+- An item having a curse on it that gives the wielder permanent weakness could effect the narrative (Attribute Dice Mod Effect)
-- A character having a enchanment on them which alters their Attribute levels could effect the narrative (Adjusted Attribute Level Effect/Set Attribute Level Effect)
+- A character having a enchantment on them which alters their Attribute levels could effect the narrative (Adjusted Attribute Level Effect/Set Attribute Level Effect)
 - An item having an enchantment that alters the wielder's Attribute levels could effect the narrative (Adjusted Attribute Level Effect/Set Attribute Level Effect)
-- A character having a enchanment on them which alters their Skill Dice Pools could effect the narrative (Adjusted Skill Level Effect/Set Skill Level Effect/Skill Base Dice Effect)
+- A character having a enchantment on them which alters their Skill Dice Pools could effect the narrative (Adjusted Skill Level Effect/Set Skill Level Effect/Skill Base Dice Effect)
 - An item having an enchantment that alters the wielder's Skill Dice Pools could effect the narrative (Adjusted Skill Level Effect/Set Skill Level Effect/Skill Base Dice Effect)
 - A character having the ability to carry equipment could effect the narrative (Container Effect)
 - An item being able to contain other items, such as a backpack, could effect the narrative (Container Effect)
 - A character being able to move during a Combat Round could effect the narrative (Movement Speed Effect)
-- An item giving the weilder some improved ability to move in Combat Round could effect the narrative (Movement Speed)
+- An item giving the wielder some improved ability to move in Combat Round could effect the narrative (Movement Speed)

 ## Attribute Dice Mod Effect